dewan-ahmed/appsody-actions/README.md

 ## Adding Continuous Integration to your repository using GitHub Actions

+1. From your newly created github repository, go to Settings --> Secret and add two parameters - DOCKER_HUB and DOCKER_HUB_KEY.
+Use your dockerhub username for the first parameter and dockerhub password for the latter.
-1. Create a new file called *build.yml* in the root of your project folder /.github/workflows/build.yml
+2. Create a new file called *build.yml* in the root of your project folder /.github/workflows/build.yml
-2. Copy the following contents in that file (*Make sure to replace <dockerUsername/reponame> with your docker username and the newly created image registry you just created*)
+3. Copy the following contents in that file (*Make sure to replace <dockerUsername/reponame> with your docker username and the newly created image registry you just created*)
 ```
 name: Appsody-Actions CI